55mac24/Minesweeper/README.md

 	- First clone the repository into some arbitrary root directory.
 For this example, a directory labeled 'test' will be the root directory for installing the package, and the cloned repository path will be './test/Minesweeper'.
 	- Within the root directory (in this example, 'test') for the repository, execute ```pip install ./Minesweeper```.
 		- **Note:** Be sure the ```pip``` version corresponds to Python 3.
 If not, execute ```pip3 install ./Minesweeper```.
 Furthermore, it is recommended to use a virtual environment for the package installation.
-	- The package should now be accessible within the virtual environment if the package was configured a virtual environment.
+	- The package should now be accessible within the virtual environment if the package was configured with a virtual environment.

 * Example package usuage with filename: test.py
 ```python